David S. Traub: Books

-Discovering Philadelphia – Places Little Known

-Discovering Philadelphia – Places Little Known is a collection of unfamiliar photographs taken and assembled with descriptive captions.
-The book covers seven geographic areas: Philadelphia's historical district in the central city; South Philadelphia; North Philadelphia; West and Southwest Philadelphia; Northwest Philadelphia; the River Wards of Fishtown, Port Richmond and Bridesburg; and the largely suburban-like district of Northeast Philadelphia.
-It carries on the mission launched by David Traub with his first book of photographs, Searching for Philadelphia.
-Once again, he introduces his readers to buildings, streets and places in the city that many of them are unlikely to know.
-This time, however, Traub takes a geographic approach to Philadelphia's unusual sites.
-He divides the book into seven broad sections, each a web of neighborhoods with a distinct look and character, separated from one another by more than just miles.

-Theater plays
+Stage Plays

 Traub studied playwriting with Ed Shockley, a well-known Philadelphia playwright, actor, dramaturge and director, from 2007 until 2011.

 Lincoln in Louisville

 Traub's play in two acts Lincoln in Louisville, is a dramatization of an actual historical event, Abraham Lincoln's 1842 visit to Louisville, Kentucky, to stay at his close friend Joshua Speed's Farmington plantation where as many as fifty slaves toiled.
 Lincoln was in a depressed state of mind at the time due to the breakdown of his engagement to Mary Todd, setbacks in his political career, and his separation from Speed, who had recently left Illinois to return to Kentucky.
 Burdened with these problems, Lincoln had his first encounter with slavery operating all about him, rendering the visit a pivotal moment in his life.
 Lincoln's friendship with slaveholder Speed changed for the worse, but still their friendship survived.
 Speed's last visit to the White House was just two weeks before Lincoln's death.

 Traub's long-time interest in Lincoln and issues of racial equality converged with the historical anniversaries in 2015: the 150th anniversary of the assassination of Lincoln, the end of the Civil War, and the passage of the 13th Amendment abolishing slavery everywhere in the United States.
 Kentucky was once a slave state itself and the birthplace of Abraham Lincoln.
 Since 1990, Traub has published journal articles for the Philadelphia Weekly Press on Abraham Lincoln and other subjects.

 In 2009 and 2001, Lincoln in Louisville was produced in a staged public reading at the University of Louisville Thrust Theatre.
 The final production in staged public reading format was performed in 2012 at the Kentucky Center for the Arts in Louisville, successfully received by the audiences and actors, who urged that the play be presented in a full production.
 The play was finally performed at the Louisville Alley Theatre in June 2015.

 The stage sets for all productions to date of Lincoln in Louisville were designed by Traub himself.
 Also a musician and performing cellist, he selected the music included in the staged public readings of the play.